 Unbelievably, there are several places that offer lawn mower rentals.
 However, what is available to you may depend on where you live and which stores/agencies are in your area.
 Some of the most common places to rent a mower include:

 - Private Individuals

 Several big chain hardware stores, such as Home Depot and Lowes, now offer rental options to their customers, and it’s not just lawnmowers that can be rented.
-People can rent power tools, saws, drills, machinery, and other lawn care equipment; so, you could mow your lawn and tackle those unfinished renovations all in the same day.
+People can rent power tools, saws, drills, machinery, and other lawn care equipment, so you can mow your lawn and tackle those unfinished renovations all on the same day.

 In addition to hardware stores, many rental agencies (such as Rental Yard and Sunbelt) have added lawnmowers to their product lists.
 These businesses make a living by renting items that customers do not use often enough to buy themselves.